SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 ====================================

 Identifying the query string is not necessary unless the content is dynamically created by the query string.
-If a URL contains a meaningless random value or a constantly changing time value, it will cause a huge load on the origin server.
+If a URL contains a meaningless random value or a constantly changing time value, it will increase the load on the origin server.

    .. figure:: img/querystring.png
       :align: center